 Provincial Land Registry Office

-The Provincial Land Registry Office is responsible for administering land and property ownership within the province of Nova Scotia.
+The Provincial Land Registry Office is responsible for administering land ownership within the province of Nova Scotia.
 Their records include deeds, land ownership records, and maps.
-They also administer the Property Online system.
+These can be searched in the Property Online databases.

 Provincial Natural Sciences Library